Mugnum/PowerWashMods/README.md

   - Run game at least once and edit `\PowerWash Simulator\UserData\MelonPreferences.cfg` to change shortcuts and variables.

 ## Build instructions
-- Install MelonLoader and run game at least once.
+- Install MelonLoader and run the game at least once.
-- Clone repository and just open the solution.
+- Clone repository and simply open the solution.
-- It should automatically detect assembly dependencies from Steam installation.
+- It should automatically detect assembly dependencies for Steam installation.
 - Build "Release" version.
-- Copy `\<mod>\bin\Release\net6.0\<mod>.dll` to `PowerWash Simulator\Mods\`.
+- Copy `PowerWashMods\<mod>\bin\Release\net6.0\<mod>.dll` to `\PowerWash Simulator\Mods\`.